ecolell/pfamserver/docs/shrinking.dockerized.md

     * uniprot_reg_full (6 GB)
     * pfamA_reg_full_significant (4 GB)

-it is required to have at least 85 GB of free disk space to be able to download, and a few GB more in order to uncompress each file and inject it into the mysql database.
+it is required to have at least 85 GB of free disk space to be able to download, and around 400 GB more in order to uncompress each file and inject it into the mysql database.

 On the other hand, take into account that the download could take a few days since with good internet connections the download speed could be limited by the FTP server.